Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-North Wonthaggi has seven active public transport stops operating, all of which serve buses.
-These stops are covered by three different routes that together offer 80 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically living just 253 meters from the nearest stop.
+North Wonthaggi has seven active public transport stops operating within its boundaries.
+These stops are served by three different routes that collectively facilitate 80 weekly passenger trips.
+The accessibility of these transport services is rated as good, with residents typically residing an average of 253 meters from the nearest stop.
+As a predominantly residential area, most inhabitants commute outward for work or other purposes.
+The car remains the primary mode of transportation, used by 95% of residents.
+On average, there are 1.5 vehicles per dwelling in the area.

 Frequently Asked Questions - Transport